Joachim Murat, Public Sector Industry Director, EMEA Civil Government, VMware

 Constituents are wanting the kind of access, response, and service from public institutions that they get from private enterprises and the public sector is answering this call to arms.
 Integrating cutting-edge technology isn’t always easy with departments beset by entrenched legacy systems, constrained budgets, archaic IT procurement policies and shifting political winds but there is innovation and a drive to improve right at the heart of government.
-For example, it has been less than a year since the UK government published its Technology Innovation Strategy, which outlines the approach to people, processes, technology and data within government to create an environment that facilitates innovation and experimentation.
+For example, it has been less than two years since the UK government published its Technology Innovation Strategy, which outlines the approach to people, processes, technology and data within government to create an environment that facilitates innovation and experimentation.
 More recently, the Covid-19 pandemic catapulted the world from “digital first” to “digital only” almost overnight.

 This combination of a long-term innovation strategy with the need to spin-up solutions and services to cater for unexpected situations means government departments are being driven to develop applications, managing deployments and communicating services at an unprecedented scale and speed.